 Interviews in Medical Physics

 What exactly are we working on in the field of medical physics?
 What research questions are explored during a master's or doctoral thesis?
 What does a Postdoc actually research?
-And what does it actually look like in our office or laboratory?
+And what does it look like in our office or laboratory?
 We try to answer these questions in our short video interviews.

 Schematic clinical workflow of radiation therapy